e1ixyz/VisualClaims/README.md

 ## Gameplay Tips
 - Autoclaim only works if you already own a town and are inside unclaimed territory.
 You will receive feedback if you hit the chunk cap or collide with another town's claim.
 - Movement messages fire whenever you cross chunk boundaries—whether you walk or teleport—so players always know when they enter or leave a town.
+- Use `/claimalerts` to mute your personal enter/leave messages.
+Staff (or anyone with `visclaims.silentvisit`) can toggle `/silentvisit` to avoid alerting other towns when passing through their land.

 ## Gallery